garylirocks/quickrefs/microsoft-entra-id.markdown

 - You should create a different service principal for each of your applications
 - For history reason, it's possible to create service principals without first creating an application object.
 The Microsoft Graph API requires an application object before creating a service principal.
-- Seems there is no easy way to find what AAD roles have been assigned to an SP, see [Terraform note](./terraform.markdown) for details on how to assign AAD roles/permissions to an SP
+- Seems there is no easy way to find what Entra roles have been assigned to an SP, see [Terraform note](./terraform.markdown) for details on how to assign Entra roles/permissions to an SP
 - See [below](#service-principals-1) for CLI examples

 A service principal object looks like this: